voschezang/coding-handbook/quotes.md

 * Planning > (having) plans.
 * Prioritization & focus.
   * Subtract to add.
 [Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
 Doing less means you can do more of what's left.
+  * Add one, lose two.
   * Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.
+* To do things fast you need to do things well.
 * Training can be defined as "practice by doing", but at a much slower pace.
 It shouldn't be rushed.
 * Before software can be reusable it first has to be usable.
 * "What one person can do in nine months, nine persons can do in one month."